anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   The registrar MUST fetch the LDevID(RegAgt) certificate, based on the provided SubjectKeyIdentifier (SKID) contained in the "kid" header parameter of the agent-signed-data, and perform this verification.
   This requires, that the registrar can fetch the LDevID(RegAgt) certificate data (including intermediate CA certificates if existent) based on the SKID.

-If the validation fails the registrar SHOULD respond with HTTP 404 Not Found status code to the registrar-agent.
+If the registrar is unable to validate the PVR it SHOULD respond with a HTTP 4xx/5xx error code to the registrar-agent.

+The following 4xx client error codes SHOULD be used:

+* 403 Forbidden: if the registrar detected that one or more security related parameters are not valid.

+* 404 Not Found status code if the pledge provided information could not be used with automated allowance, as described in section 5.3 of {{RFC8995}}.

-HTTP 406 Not Acceptable status code SHOULD be used if the Content-Type indicated by the Accept header is unknown or unsupported.
+* 406 Not Acceptable: if the Content-Type indicated by the Accept header is unknown or unsupported.

 If the validation succeeds, the registrar SHOULD accept the PVR to join the domain as defined in section 5.3 of {{RFC8995}}.
 The registrar then establishes a TLS connection to MASA as described in section 5.4 of {{RFC8995}} to obtain a voucher for the pledge.